greenelab/deep-review/sections/06_discussion.md

 also recent techniques to mitigate these concerns.
 Furthermore, in some domains, some of the best training data has been generated privately, for example, high-throughput chemical screening data at pharmaceutical companies.
-There is little expectation or incentive for this private data to be shared.
+One perspective is that there is little expectation or incentive for this private data to be shared.
+However, data are not inherently valuable.
+Instead, the insights that we glean from them are where the value lies.
+Private companies may establish a competitive advantage by releasing sufficient data for improved methods to be developed.
-`TODO: this last line is fairly pessimistic, is there something better to say?
-Is it possible to create the right incentives and/or protect proprietary data?`

 Code sharing and open source licensing is essential for continued progress in this domain.
-Even though some journals have improved requirements about code availability at the time of publication, there remain many opportunities to do better.
-Preprints are firmly established in many areas of machine learning and are becoming increasingly popular in the biomedical domain.
-We advocate that code repositories are made available alongside preprints instead of waiting until publication, especially because some important work in this field is never published in a conference or journal.
+We strongly advocate following established best practices for sharing source code, archiving code in repositories that generate digital object identifiers, and open licensing [@doi:10.1126/science.aah6168] regardless of the minimal requirements, or lack thereof, set by journals, conferences, or preprint servers.
 In addition, it is important for authors to share not only code for their core models but also scripts and code used for data cleaning (see above) and hyperparameter optimization.
-These improve reproducibility and serve as documentation of the detailed decisions that impact model performance but may not be exhaustively captured in a manuscript's methods text. `TODO: there are many other things that could be added here (e.g. licensing), but I'm not sure much time to spend on issues that are not deep learning-specific; maybe cite some good existing work?)`
+These improve reproducibility and serve as documentation of the detailed decisions that impact model performance but may not be exhaustively captured in a manuscript's methods text.

 Because many deep learning models are often built using one of several popular deep learning frameworks, it is also possible to directly share trained